 - Custom Report Database User

-- If you used Rational® Common Reporting and you want to use the existing data warehouse database as the data warehouse for your ELM products, provide the information to connect to that existing database.
-You are prompted to add tables to your Rational Common Reporting or existing database.
+- If you used Rational Common Reporting and you want to use the existing data warehouse database as the data warehouse for your CLM products, provide the information to connect to that existing database.
+You are prompted to add tables to your Rational Common Reporting or Rational database.

 - Click Test Connection to verify that the server can successfully communicate with the database by using the connection information that you provided.